Egyptian Mercy Lost in a maze of square spirals

-In typography terms Egyptian actually has a specific meaning - one that I’ve completely ignored here in favor of the more common idea of hieroglyphics with crazy square spirals and triangles standing in for circles to give it also a futuristic feel.
+In typography terms, Egyptian has a specific meaning - one that I’ve completely ignored here in favor of the more common idea of hieroglyphics with crazy square spirals and triangles standing in for circles to give it also a futuristic feel.
 It mostly reminds me of the architectural details in Deckard’s apartment in Blade Runner.

-It works very well for unique looking titles, menus and pop-ups but you’d been hurting players if you tried to set a whole text adventure in this.
+It works very well for unique looking titles, menus, and pop-ups but you’d been hurting players if you tried to set a whole text adventure in this.